Passive Solar Energy

 Passive Solar Cooling

-Passive Solar Cooling is another use of passive solar energy and the opposite to passive solar heating.
-Passive solar cooling is more about reducing heat build-up rather than about taking it away.
+Passive Solar Cooling is another use of solar energy and is the exact opposite to passive solar heating.
+As its name suggests, passive solar cooling is more about reducing heat build-up rather than about taking it away.
 Cold is nothing more than the absence of heat and most of us associate cooling and air-conditioning with self-contained electromechanical HVAC devices connected to an electric power source, but the need for air conditioning in the building during the hot summer months can be greatly reduced or even eliminated by using passive solar cooling.

 Passive cooling systems have the same basic components as passive heating systems, but work in a different manner.
 Producing cooled air by making use of solar energy may seem a bit odd at first sight because we tend to view the sun as a source of heat.
 However, with passive solar building designs and the use of the right materials it is possible to remove heat thereby cooling our homes and buildings as well as heating them using the power of the sun.